ITU’s approach to digital inclusion of all

 The global harmonization of mobile spectrum by ITU, together with the development of common international standards, has resulted in economies of scale leading to the reduction of prices of services and devices for both networks and end-users.

 Mobile technology is rapidly migrating from 2G — second-generation of mobile technologies — to 3G to 4G, with 4G networks representing around 30 per cent of total Internet connections.
 Developed countries’ initial adoption of 5G networks is expected to exacerbate the current digital divide, as developing countries are likely to take longer to implement 5G networks.
 Developing countries can, however, use existing ecosystems and networks to provide universal and affordable access to ICTs.
-Mobile networks can be gradually upgraded once the challenges to developing a sustainable 5G system have been overcome.
+Mobile networks can be gradually upgraded once the challenges to develop a sustainable 5G system have been overcome.

 Satellite services provide fixed and mobile services throughout the world.
 The global harmonization of mobile spectrum by ITU, together with the development of common international standards, has resulted in economies of scale leading to the reduction of prices of services and devices for both networks and end-users.